cimo/Ms_ocr/README.md

 key             value
 ---             ---
-language        (For paddle is not required.
-For tesseract will be like: en+jp) file            jp_1.jpg isCuda          false isDebug         true
+language        (For paddle is empty.
+For tesseract will be like en+jp) file            jp_1.jpg isCuda          false isDebug         true